chatmcp/MiniMax-MCP-JS/README.md

 Parameters:
 - `taskId`: The Task ID to query.
 Should be the task_id returned by `generate_video` tool if `async_mode` is True. (required)
 - `outputDirectory`: Directory to save the output file (optional)

+### Generate Music

+Generate music from prompt and lyrics.

+Tool Name: `music_generation`

+Parameters:
+- `prompt`: Music creation inspiration describing style, mood, scene, etc. Example: "Pop music, sad, suitable for rainy nights".
+Character range: [10, 300]. (required)
+- `lyrics`: Song lyrics for music generation.
+Use newline (\\n) to separate each line of lyrics.
+Supports lyric structure tags [Intro] [Verse] [Chorus] [Bridge] [Outro] to enhance musicality.
+Character range: [10, 600] (each Chinese character, punctuation, and letter counts as 1 character). (required)
+- `sampleRate`: Sample rate of generated music.
+Values: [16000, 24000, 32000, 44100], default is 32000. (optional)
+- `bitrate`: Bitrate of generated music.
+Values: [32000, 64000, 128000, 256000], default is 128000. (optional)
+- `format`: Format of generated music.
+Values: ["mp3", "wav", "pcm"], default is 'mp3'. (optional)
+- `outputDirectory`: The directory to save the output file. (optional)

+### Voice Design

+Generate a voice based on description prompts.

+Tool Name: `voice_design`

+Parameters:
+- `prompt`: The prompt to generate the voice from. (required)
+- `previewText`: The text to preview the voice. (required)
+- `voiceId`: The id of the voice to use.
+For example, "male-qn-qingse"/"audiobook_female_1"/"cute_boy"/"Charming_Lady"... (optional)
+- `outputDirectory`: The directory to save the output file. (optional)

 ## FAQ